OUR STORY

 1988

-On June 12, 1998, the final payment was made on the ESOP note, making Central Bag Company and Valley Bag & Supply fully owned by the employees.
-By the end of the year, the last note was paid off making the company 100% debt free.
-Tom Simone retired in December 2000 after 50 years’ service with the company.
-Chris Klimek was elected president in January 2001.
+On June 12, 1998, the final payment was made on the ESOP note, making Central Bag Company and Valley Bag & Supply fully employee-owned.
+By the end of that year, the company became 100% debt-free.
+Tom Simone retired in December 2000 after 50 years of service, and Chris Klimek was elected president in January 2001.